Sidi Ould Cheikh Abdallahi: 2007 presidential election

-Abdallahi announced his candidacy for president on 4 July 2006.
+Sidi announced his candidacy for president on 4 July 2006.
 He ran as an independent and was viewed by some as the candidate representing the ruling Military Council for Justice and Democracy.

-The Coalition of Forces for Democratic Change, which won a large portion of the seats in parliament in the 2006 parliamentary election, sent a letter to various international organizations, including the African Union, accusing the junta of "running an open campaign in favor of one candidate" through various methods, including asking influential people in the country to back their favored candidate, although the letter did not directly name Abdallahi as this candidate.
+The Coalition of Forces for Democratic Change, which won a large portion of the seats in parliament in the 2006 parliamentary election, sent a letter to various international organizations, including the African Union, accusing the junta of "running an open campaign in favor of one candidate" through various methods, including asking influential people in the country to back their favored candidate, although the letter did not directly name Sidi as this candidate.

-In the first round of the election, held on 11 March 2007, Abdallahi took first place with 24.80% of the vote.
-A second round was planned for 25 March between Abdallahi and the second-place candidate, Ahmed Ould Daddah.
-On 17 March, the third-place candidate, Zeine Ould Zeidane, announced his support for Abdallahi in the second round.
-Fourth-place candidate Messaoud Ould Boulkheir also announced his support for Abdallahi on 19 March.
+In the first round of the election, held on 11 March 2007, Sidi took first place with 24.80% of the vote.
+A second round was planned for 25 March between Sidi and the second-place candidate, Ahmed Ould Daddah.
+On 17 March, the third-place candidate, Zeine Ould Zeidane, announced his support for Sidi in the second round.
+Fourth-place candidate Messaoud Ould Boulkheir also announced his support for Sidi on 19 March.

-Following the second round of polling, Interior Minister Mohamed Ahmed Ould Mohamed Lemine declared Abdallahi the winner on 26 March, saying that he won 52.85% of the vote.
+Following the second round of polling, Interior Minister Mohamed Ahmed Ould Mohamed Lemine declared Sidi the winner on 26 March, saying that he won 52.85% of the vote.
 Abdallahi won 10 of the country's 13 regions.

 He took office on 19 April 2007 and named Zeidane as Prime Minister on the next day.